-The starting signal for the LIFE project "Dynamic River System Lech", in short "LIFE Lech", was given in autumn 2016.
+The starting signal for the LIFE project "Dynamic River System Lech, short "LIFE Lech", fell in autumn 2016.

 Species conservation measures are also given high priority in the LIFE Lech project.
-These are concerned with the dwarf bulrush Typha minima, crayfish (stone crayfish Austropotamobius torrentium, jackdaw crayfish Austropotamobius pallipes), small fish (bullhead, minnow Phoxinus phoxinus), bird species of the gravel banks (sandpiper Actitis hypoleucos, little ringed plover), insects and spiders of the gravel banks (e.g. red-winged flycatcher Psophus stridulus, spotted snail Bryodema tuberculata).
-Psophus stridulus, Bryodema tuberculata), amphibians (great crested newt Triturus cristatus, tree frog Hyla arborea, natterjack toad Epidalea calamita) and dragonflies (Bilek's damselfly Coenagrion hylas).
-In order to be able to implement these measures in a targeted manner, a variant study will be carried out at the beginning of the project.
+These deal with the dwarf bulrush Typha minima, crabs (stone crab Austropotamobius torrentium, Jackdaw crab Austropotamobius pallipes), small fish (bullhead, minnow Phoxinus phoxinus), bird species of the gravel banks (Common Sandpiper Actitis hypoleucos, Little Ringed Plover), insects and spiders of the gravel banks (e.g. red-winged fly, snare-shrike Psophus stridulus, Spotted snail-cricket Bryodema tuberculata), amphibians (great crested newt Triturus cristatus, tree frog Hyla arborea, natterjack toad Epidalea calamita) and dragonflies (Bilek's azure damselfly Coenagrion hylas).
+In order to be able to implement these measures in a targeted manner, a study of variants is carried out at the beginning of the project.

-The project is accompanied by a monitoring program.
+The project is accompanied by a monitoring programme.
 It deals with the morphological development of the river and the target species.
-The actual condition and the condition of the measure stretches after the implementation are examined.
+The actual state and the condition of the stretches of measures after implementation are being studied.